HaghverdiLab/scHiC-Energy-Landscape/scripts/simulated-annealing-monte-carlo/README.md

 This merged table serves as the **metadata file** for all subsequent analyses in this repository.

-For convenience, a ready-to-use example of the merged metadata file is provided in the `data/` directory.
+For convenience, a ready-to-use example of the merged metadata file, `non_neuron_filtered_celltypes.tsv`, is provided in the `data/` directory.